8-year-old boy shot to death in St. Louis

-ST. LOUIS (AP) — Police say an 8-year-old boy has become the 11 child killed in the St. Louis area since June.
+ST. LOUIS (AP) — Police say an 8-year-old boy has become the 11th St. Louis-area child killed in a shooting since June.

 Police Chief John Hayden says Xavier Usanga was shot to death Monday while standing next to an 18-year-old male who was also shot but survived.